-Our concern in this paper has been establishing what lives in the manylevelled ontology of the scientific realist.33 The terminology of 'rainforest realism' comes from Ladyman and Ross (2007) and Ross (2000); Ladyman (2017, p.
-152) identifies this with the claim that "[t]he ontological commitments of the special sciences should be taken as metaphysically on a par with those of physics".
-So how does our account of the higher-level, or special science ontology relate to Ladyman and Ross's?
+Our concern in this paper has been establishing what lives in the manylevelled ontology of the scientific realist.23 The terminology of 'rainforest realism' comes from Ladyman and Ross (2007) and Ross (2000), so how does our account of the higher-level, or special science ontology relate to theirs?
 First, we discuss how our account aligns with theirs, and then we discuss two ways in which our account is less radical.